lnemsick-simp/pupmod-simp-autofs/REFERENCE.md

 Data type: `Optional[String]`

-attribute used to identify the value of the map entry
+Attribute used to identify the value of the map entry

 * Only applies if `$ldap` is `true`.
+* 'value_attribute' parameter in the 'autofs' section of /etc/autofs.conf

 Default value: `undef`